 Francis Hutcheson was a keen amateur violinist and composed under the name Francis Ireland.
 He is probably the violin player Dr Hutchinson who was a founder member of the Musical Academy for ladies and gentlemen established in 1757 by Lord Mornington (qv) and Kane O'Hara (qv), in which case he is also likely to be the Dr Hutchinson (one of four ‘Gentlemen of Approved Taste’) appointed in 1769 to a committee established to organise the Rotunda hospital's fund-raising concerts.
 He is not listed in this position in the years immediately following, but in May 1774 he was appointed to the board of governors of the hospital, and served on the music committee until his death on 5 September 1784.
-The music he composed under the pseudonym Francis Ireland comprises glees, catches, and madrigals of considerable charm and merit for which he won prizes from the Noblemen's and Gentlemen's Catch Club in 1771, 1772, and 1773.
+The music he composed under the pseudonym Francis Ireland comprises glees, catches and madrigals of considerable charm and merit for which he won three prizes from the Noblemen's and Gentlemen's Catch Club in 1771–3.
 They were published in both Dublin and London in numerous contemporary collections including Thomas Warren's series A collection of catches, canons and glees (London, c.
 1763–94) and Henry Mountain's The gentleman's catch book (Dublin, c.
 1790).
 The continued publication of selected works long after his death, and the presence of considerable numbers of manuscript copies of his music in the British Library and the Library of Congress in Washington also suggest his music enjoyed unusually wide popularity for an amateur composer.